Dorothy Kelly Gay

-Dorothy "Dot" A. Kelly Gay is an Irish-born American politician who served as Mayor of Somerville, Massachusetts and on the Massachusetts Governor's Council.
+Dorothy "Dot" A. Kelly Gay is an Irish-born American politician who served as mayor of Somerville, Massachusetts, and on the Massachusetts Governor's Council.

 Early life

-Gay was born on April 26, 1943 in Ballinasloe, County Galway, Ireland.
+Gay was born on April 26, 1943, in Ballinasloe, County Galway, Ireland.
 Her father was a politician, nurse and union activist.
 She graduated from Newtown National School, Convent of Mercy Secondary School, and Ballinasloe Technical School.
 In 1961 she moved to England to pursue a career in nursing.
 She graduated from the Mayday Hospital School of Nursing in Surrey in 1964.
 In the early 1960s she met Bertram Gay in London.
-The couple later married and in 1968 they immigrated to the United States because their child needed a surgery that was only available Boston Children's Hospital.
+The couple later married and in 1968 they immigrated to the United States because their child needed a surgery that was only available at Boston Children's Hospital.
 They settled in Somerville and the couple soon found employment, with Gay getting hired at Somerville's Heritage Hospital.
 She continued to work as a nurse until 1999.